Part 11: Modeling¶

 (create it once and forall and post it when needed to avoid creating objects during search that would trigger garbage collection).

 Steel Mill Slab Problem: Modeling, redundant constraints and symmetry breaking¶

-A number of TODO must be completed in Steel.java that will gradually improve the performance for solving this problem optimally.
+A number of TODO tasks must be completed in Steel.java that will gradually improve the performance for solving this problem optimally:

-- Model the objective function computing the total loss to be minimized.
-You should use element constraints to compute the loss in each slab.
+- Model the objective function denoting the total loss to be minimized.
+You should use element constraints to denote the loss in each slab.
 The precomputed array loss gives for each load (index) the loss that would be induced.
 It is precomputed as the difference between the smallest capacity that can accommodate the load and the load value.
-A sum constraint constraint can then be used to compute the total loss.
+A sum constraint constraint can then be used to denote the total loss.

-- Add a redundant constraint for the bin-packing stating that sum of the loads is equal to the sum of elements.
+- Add a redundant constraint for the bin packing, stating that the sum of the loads is equal to the sum of the elements.
 Do you observe an improvement in the solving complexity?

-- Add static symmetry breaking constraint.
+- Add static symmetry-breaking constraints.
 Two possibilities: the load of slabs must be decreasing or the losses must be decreasing.
 Do you observe an improvement in the solving complexity?

-- Implement a dynamic symmetry breaking during search.
+- Implement a dynamic symmetry-breaking during search.
 Select an order x representing the slab where this order is placed.
 Assume that the maximum index of a slab containing an order is m.
-Then create m+1 branches with x=0 ,x=1, …, x=m, x=m+1 since all the decisions x=m+2, x=m+3 … would subproblems symmetrical with x=m+1.
-You should now be able to solve optimally the instance ‘data/steel/bench_20_0’ reaching a zero loss solution.
+Then create m+1 branches with x=0 ,x=1, …, x=m, x=m+1 since all the decisions x=m+2, x=m+3, … would be subproblems symmetrical to x=m+1.
+You should now be able to quickly solve optimally the instance ‘data/steel/bench_20_0’, by reaching a zero-loss solution.